wgrodzicki/CS50X_Final_Project/README.md

 #### **Front-end**

 For the markup and styling of the website I used HTML, CSS and [Bootstrap](https://getbootstrap.com/).
-The game itself was implemented in pure JavaScript using the code base provided in the FreeCodeCamp's ["JavaScript Game Development Course for Beginners"](https://www.freecodecamp.org/news/learn-javascript-game-development-full-course/).
+The game itself was implemented in pure JavaScript using the code base provided in the FreeCodeCamp's [JavaScript Game Development Course for Beginners](https://www.freecodecamp.org/news/learn-javascript-game-development-full-course/).

 #### **Back-end**